standardebooks/manual/8-typography.rst

 		<p>There’s a force of over a hundred thousand <abbr epub:type="z3998:initialism">G</abbr>’s.</p>

 #.
-Abbreviated English, Imperial, or US customary units that are more than one word (like :string:`hp` for :string:`horse power` or :string:`mph` for :string:`miles per hour`) are set in lowercase without periods.
+Abbreviated English, Imperial, or U.S. customary units that are more than one word (like :string:`hp` for :string:`horse power` or :string:`mph` for :string:`miles per hour`) are set in lowercase without periods.
 They are not initialisms.

 	.. code:: html